mrakgr/The-Spiral-Language/readme.md

 The `mapi_d1_seq_broadcast` is finally used to its full effect here.
 The backwards steps won't be elaborated like in the softmax section.
 As can be seen from the above on the backwards pass the LN is actually recalculated from the input.
 This is good as the cost of recalculation is pretty much nothing compared to having to do extra reads and writes from intermediaries.

-Immediatelly after getting the above to work, the author fused the `layer_norm` with the `relu` and found that it gave a decent speedup in the RNN.
+Immediately after getting the above to work, the author fused the `layer_norm` with the `relu` and found that it gave a decent speedup in the RNN.
 The Relu activation is really trivial to add so that specific variant of LN won't be pasted here to prevent it from bloating the size of the tutorial any further.

 But after that step he fused it with multiplicative integration.
 That came out as something really great.
-At this moment in time there isn't a single thing in the library that more exeplifies Spiral's approach than it.
+At this moment in time there isn't a single thing in the library that more exemplifies Spiral's approach than it.
 It also demonstrates the real benefit of `mapi` over the standard `map`.

 The function is relatively big, so it will be done in chunks.